jtfeld/gestationlength/README.md

 # Predictors and Consequences of Gestation Length in Chimpanzees

-Last updated: Sept 21, 2021
+Last updated: October 6, 2021

 Code and data for:

-### Predictors and consequences of gestation length in free-living chimpanzees
+### Predictors and consequences of gestation length in wild chimpanzees

 by Joseph T. Feldblum, Emily E. Boehm, Kara K. Walker, Anne E. Pusey